 The Australian Minister for Justice is guided by the ITP Statement of Policy when determining how a sentence imposed by a transfer country will be enforced in Australia upon transfer.

 If an application for transfer to Australia is successful the prisoner will be held in Australia as a federal prisoner.

 Federal prisoners are held in state and territory prisons under the same conditions as state and territory prisoners.
 They are eligible for the same programs as other prisoners.
 The main difference is that decisions about their sentence, including parole, are made by the Commonwealth rather than by state or territory authorities.

 The non-parole periods and parole conditions imposed on prisoners who transfer to Australia under the ITP Scheme are determined in accordance with the terms of transfer and therefore may differ from those imposed on other federal prisoners.

 Community ties with an Australian state or territory

 A prisoner has community ties with an Australian state or territory if:

-- the prisoner has a close continuing relationship (involving frequent written or personal contact and a personal interest in the other person’s welfare) with a person who lives in that state or territory.
+- the prisoner has a close continuing relationship (involving frequent personal contact and a personal interest in the other person's welfare) with anyone whose principal place of residence is in that state or territory.

 Applicants should therefore provide as much detail as possible about their community ties with Australia.